ModDota/moddota.github.io/_articles/lua-item-tutorial.md

 	return hAbility:GetSpecialValueFor( "bonus_damage" )
 end
 ~~~
 Now last thing we need to do is tell player about the awe-inspiring stats this item gives them.
-Lets add our new stats to the addon_english.txt<br>
+Lets add our new stats to the addon_english.txt<br />
 After that our file should have something like this:
 ~~~